walterra/node-html2img-render-server/README.md

 ## Security Considerations

+- API key authentication required for all endpoints
 - Runs in a sandboxed environment with limited capabilities
 - Implements timeouts to prevent resource exhaustion
 - Validates input to prevent malicious HTML/JavaScript
+- Rate limiting to prevent abuse

 ## Documentation